-- Discharge month, quarter, and year - ICD-9-CM diagnoses with external cause of injury codes (or ICD-10-CM for discharges beginning October 1, 2015) - ICD-9-CM procedures (or ICD-10-/PCS for discharges beginning October 1, 2015) - Diagnosis and procedure classifications such as the Clinical Classifications Software (CCS) category, Chronic Condition Indicator (CCI), and procedure class (not available for discharges beginning October 1, 2015) - Patient demographics (e.g., sex, age, income quartile based on the median household income of the patient's ZIP Code, and urban/rural location of the patient's residence) - Expected source of primary payment (e.g., Medicare, Medicaid, private insurance, selfpay, and other insurance types) - Total hospital charges and hospital cost - Discharge weights for generating national estimates. - Data elements essential to readmission analyses: - Verified patient linkage number (HCUP data element NRD\VisitLink) that can be used to identify discharges belonging to the same patient - Timing between admissions for a patient (HCUP data element NRD\DaysToEvent) - Length of inpatient stay in days (HCUP data element LOS) - Identification of transfers, same-day stays, and combined transfer records (HCUP data elements SAMEDAYEVENT and REHABTRANSFER) - Identification of the patient as a resident of the State in which he or she received hospital care (HCUP data element RESIDENT).
+- Discharge month, quarter, and year - ICD-10-CM diagnoses (or ICD-9-CM for discharges prior to October 1, 2015) - ICD-10-PCS procedures (or ICD-9-CM for discharges prior to October 1, 2015) - Patient demographics (e.g., sex, age, income quartile based on the median household income of the patient's ZIP Code, and urban/rural location of the patient's residence) - Expected source of primary payment (e.g., Medicare, Medicaid, private insurance, selfpay, and other insurance types) - Total hospital charges and hospital cost - Discharge weights for generating national estimates. - Data elements essential to readmission analyses: - Verified patient linkage number (HCUP data element NRD\VisitLink) that can be used to identify discharges belonging to the same patient - Timing between admissions for a patient (HCUP data element NRD\DaysToEvent) - Length of inpatient stay in days (HCUP data element LOS) - Identification of transfers, same-day stays, and combined transfer records (HCUP data elements SAMEDAYEVENT and REHABTRANSFER) - Identification of the patient as a resident of the State in which he or she received hospital care (HCUP data element RESIDENT). - Data elements derived from the HCUP software tools for ICD-10-CM/PCS beginning data year 2018 or the HCUP software tools for ICD-9-CM through quarter 3 of data year 2015.